Screening for Domestic Violence in Mental Health Settings

 - Help them access services for themselves and their children.

 Safe delivery of mental health services to victims of domestic violence depends on identifying victims as early as possible and addressing any safety issues they face in using your services, such as the need to keep their partner from knowing they have contacted your agency, or to be contacted at an address other than their home address.
+Mental Health professionals may have the SHARE Cards in their office/practice and ask victims to SHARE their story.

 Screening must be done in absolute privacy, to reduce the danger that the client’s partner will learn of the disclosure and retaliate.
 Postpone screening if you can’t provide privacy, or if a needed interpreter is not available.
 Never use anyone accompanying the client as an interpreter, including children.